Georg Groddeck: Religiosity

 Alan Watts described Groddeck, saying, "He was a completely wonderful man because everybody felt calmed by him.
 They felt an atmosphere of implicit faith in nature and especially in your own inner nature.
 No matter what, there is a wisdom inside you which may seem absurd, but you have to trust it."

 Later years

 Toward the end of his life, many colleagues and admirers asked Groddeck to form a society that would promote his ideas.
 To this request, he would laugh and reply:

 Disciples like their master to stay put, whereas I should think anyone a fool who wanted me to say the same thing tomorrow as I said yesterday.
 If you really want to be my follower, look at life for yourself and tell the world honestly what you see.

+He died in Knonau near Zürich.